 Make sure you have a good voltmeter before proceeding.
 Connect a TRS cable to the output you want to trim.
-Connect the volt meter's negative terminal to the sleeve of the connector.
-Connect the positive terminal to either the tip or the ring of the connector, depending on the channel you wish to trim.
+Connect the voltmeter's negative terminal to the sleeve of the connector.
+Connect the positive terminal to the tip of the connector.